 Air pollution is one of New York City’s most significant public health challenges.
 More than 300,000 children have been diagnosed with asthma in the City.
-Eliminating the use of heavy heating oil is the highest-impact step we can take to reduce air pollution and advance PlaNYC's goal of making New York City’s air the cleanest of any major U.S. city.
+Eliminating the use of heavy heating oil and converting all buildings to cleaner forms of energy are the highest-impact step we can take to reduce air pollution and advance OneNYC's goal of having the best air quality among all large U.S. cities.

 There are three grades of heating oil burned in New York City, No.’s 6, 4, and ultra-low sulfur 2 (ULS 2).
 The heaviest grade, No. 6 oil, resembles tar or asphalt.
 It is often referred to as residual oil because it literally comes from “the bottom of the barrel” of the petroleum refinement process.
 To maintain a liquid form, No. 6 oil must be heated to at least 110 degrees Fahrenheit.